 OpenChannel: You’ve said “Not all leaders can lead a distributed team“ but also “Offices are so last century!”.
-What skills are unique to distributed team leadership and what can companies do to make a successful transition to a distributed team?
+What skills are unique to distributed team and platform leadership and what can companies do to make a successful transition to a distributed team?

 Marten Mickos: To lead a distributed team, you must go all in digitally.
 You must not just put your management and leadership online, you must put your personality online too.
 People who work in an office can observe their boss coming to work and going home from work, being relaxed or being stressed, and so on.

 In a distributed organization, we must bring those same personal signals into the digital channels.
 To be a good leader of a distributed organization, you must also learn to love “radio”, i.e. communication that is broadcast to an audience far away.
 And you need to learn to love written communication.
 Whatever tools we use, a lot of the institutional capital and ideas of the organization will get communicated and documented in writing.

 If you are converting an organization from office based to distributed (as we did at Eucalyptus Systems), it is important that you are committed and deliberate but also patient.
 As the leader, you need to extricate yourself sufficiently from the office and show everyone that you can lead from another location.
 That’s a signal to employees that they, too, can contribute from another location.
 After every physical meeting (even ad-hoc ones that may happen in the kitchen) you must openly ask the question of how to convey the same knowledge and decisions to everyone else.
 As a leader, you must make sure that everyone is heard, especially those who work from their homes.

 OC: How can a technology platform instill trust in their developers?